blackpuppy/docs/en/core-utility-libraries/email.rst

 .. note::

     It's also a good idea to set the envelope sender when sending mail on another person's behalf.
 This prevents them from getting any messages about deliverability.

 Configuration
 =============

-Similar of database configuration, emails can have a class to centralize all the configuration.
+Similar to database configuration, email configuration can be centralized in a class.

 Create the file ``app/Config/email.php`` with the class ``EmailConfig``.
 The ``app/Config/email.php.default`` has an example of this file.